 |May 19, 2021||City Council Adoption of workshop recommendations - See the list of projects|

 Policy Innovation Workshop on Community Safety, Spring 2021

 The ten-week Policy Innovation Workshop took place from February - April, 2021.
-The Workshop will pair teams of community members and staff to collaboratively brainstorm, research, and test possible policy alternatives using the feedback that has been gathered in the summer and fall.
+The Workshop paired teams of community members and staff to collaboratively brainstorm, research, and test possible policy alternatives using the feedback that has been gathered in the summer and fall.
 See workshop session dates, agendas, and recordings.

 The goal of the Workshop was to maximize community and staff engagement on a topic about which many feel strongly, while also moving the conversation toward actionable steps for Council consideration.
 The workshop will end with team presentations to the Budget and Finance Committee in April on promising concepts that could form the basis for pilot programs to include in the FY 2021-22 budget.
 See the roster of workshop participants.